freenas/freenas-docs/userguide/snippets/wizard.rst

    the volume has been imported and will not prompt to reformat the disks.

-Input a name for the ZFS pool that conforms to these `naming conventions
+Enter a name for the ZFS pool that conforms to these `naming conventions
 <http://docs.oracle.com/cd/E23824_01/html/821-1448/gbcpt.html>`_.
 It is recommended to choose a name that will stick out in the logs